 For the past several years, I’ve attempted to watch as many Oscar-nominated films as possible, and for the past two years I have written reviews of each film and posted them to this blog.
 Alas, I always run out of time and cannot see everything.
 This year’ ceremony has been delayed, and I started reviewing before nominations were announced, giving me a decent chance at wide coverage.
 Today we cover…

-[2 nominations for Best Foreign Feature and Best Documentary Feature]
+[2 nominations for Best Foreign Feature and Best International Feature]

 This year’s best film is not up for Best Picture.
 Instead, the jaw-dropping Romanian film Collective is nominated in the foreign and documentary categories.
 Though I am still working my way through its competitors, I cannot imagine anything else winning.
 This film was incredible.